tenfoldpaper/multipanda_ros2/README.md

 # multipanda_ros2
 ## A sim- and real Panda robot integration based on the `ros2_control` framework

-This project implements most (and eventually all) features from the original `franka_ros` repository in ROS2 Humble, specifically for the Franka Emika Robot (Panda).
+This project implements most features from the original `franka_ros` repository in ROS2 Humble, specifically for the Franka Emika Robot (Panda).
 This project significantly expands upon the original `franka_ros2` from the company, who dropped the support for the Pandas.

-Additionally, a one-arm mujoco simulation has been integrated, meaning you can now run the same controller on both simulated and real robots.
+Additionally, multi-arm mujoco simulation has been integrated, meaning you can now run the same controller on both simulated and real robots.

+Currently, there is no support for the newer FER3.

-As of 24.04.05, the real robot interfaces are more or less complete, though more extensive testing is still needed.
+As of 13.05.24, both the real and simulation robot interfaces are complete.

-It is still under active development, with the current target feature being the multi-arm mujoco simulation integration.
+The current state of the repository reflects the one shown in ICRA24 Expo.

 ## Documentation

 Documentation for this project is available [here](./docs/main.md).

 ## Working (not thoroughly tested) features
+More thorough information is available in the documentation.

 * Real robot:
     * FrankaState broadcaster
     * All control interfaces (torque, position, velocity, Cartesian).